turbot/guardrails-docs/docs/runbooks/enterprise-install/update-tef/index.md

 ![Parameters Verification](/images/docs/guardrails/runbooks/enterprise-install/update-tef/tef-update-verify-parameters.png)

-## Step 7: Update TEF
+## Step 8: Update TEF

 After verifying any changes to existing parameters, select **Update** at the bottom of the screen.

 ![Select Update](/images/docs/guardrails/runbooks/enterprise-install/update-tef/tef-update-select-update.png)

-## Step 8: Monitor Update
+## Step 9: Monitor Update

 You have initiated the installation of the new TEF version.
 This triggers an update of several nested CloudFormation stacks.

-Select the TEF Provisioned Product, click the Outputs tab, and use the `CloudFormationStackARN` link to navigate to CloudFormation and monitor the update progress.
+Select the TEF Provisioned Product, click the `Outputs` tab, and use the `CloudFormationStackARN` link to navigate to CloudFormation and monitor the update progress.

 ![Navigate To CFN](/images/docs/guardrails/runbooks/enterprise-install/update-tef/tef-update-navigate-cfn.png)

-[ ] Verify TEF stack status transitions to `UPDATE_IN_PROGRESS` upon modification and review the Events tab for expected parameter/resource updates.
+- [ ] Verify TEF stack status transitions to `UPDATE_IN_PROGRESS` upon modification and review the Events tab for expected parameter/resource updates.

 ![Verify CFN Status](/images/docs/guardrails/runbooks/enterprise-install/update-tef/tef-update-cfn-stack-update.png)

-## Step 9: Review
+## Step 10: Review

-[ ] The TEF CloudFormation stack status should change to `UPDATE_COMPLETE` indicating the update completed successfully.
+- [ ] The TEF CloudFormation stack status should change to `UPDATE_COMPLETE` indicating the update completed successfully.

 ![CFN Update Complete](/images/docs/guardrails/runbooks/enterprise-install/update-tef/tef-update-cfn-update-complete.png)

-[ ] The TEF Provisioned Product status should change to `Available`.
+- [ ] The TEF Provisioned Product status should change to `Available`.

 ![TEF Provisioned Product Status](/images/docs/guardrails/runbooks/enterprise-install/update-tef/tef-update-update-complete.png)